internetstandards/Internet.nl/documentation/Operational Changes.md

 ### Python installation management
 The makefile is 'the way to go' for running and installing the application.
-Inside the makefile there are a bunch of automated procedures that superseed the manual sets from the [Installation.md](Installation.md) file.
+Inside the makefile there are a bunch of automated procedures that supersede the manual sets from the [Installation.md](Installation.md) file.

 To setup a complete virtual environment with all needed dependencies run the following:
 ```bash